BotaoPENG/botaopeng.github.io/_pages/about.md

 # News {#news}

 ## 2026
+- One paper accepted by IEEE Transactions on Knowledge and Data Engineering.
-- One paper accepted by IEEE Transactions on Mobile Computing
+- One paper accepted by IEEE Transactions on Mobile Computing.
-- One paper accepted by Information and Software Technology
+- One paper accepted by Information and Software Technology.

 ## 2025 and earlier
 - I will be serving as a PC member for IEEE ICDE 2026.